Ricci flow on surfaces with conic singularities: Convergence in the non Troyanov case

-Our goal in the remainder of this section is to prove: \begin{proposition} Let $g(t)$ be the angle preserving flow on $(M,J,\vec{p}, \vec{\be})$, and assume that \eqref{TC} fails.
-Then for every sequence $t_i\to\infty$ there exists a subsequence of solutions $g_i := g(t_{i'})$ which converges geometrically (as described in Theorem \ref{conv}) to a shrinking Ricci soliton. \end{proposition} In the next subsections we assemble various facts which lead to the proof of this Proposition.
+In the next subsections we assemble various facts which lead to the proof of this Proposition.
 These were all initially developed in the smooth case, and the main work here consists mainly in verifying that they remain true in this conic setting.

 The outline of this proof is as follows: in \S \ref{sec-collapsing} we adapt Perelman's arguments for volume noncollapsing for the K\"ahler--Ricci flow, see \cite{ST}.
 We then follow the arguments in \cite{Ha}, making use of the entropy functional $N(g) = \int_M R\log R\, dV_g$, and showing that $N(g(t)) \leq C$ here too.
-In \S \ref{sec-harnack} we explain how to apply the maximum principle in the proof of the Harnack inequality, and hence obtaine that $R_{\sup} \leq C R_{\inf}$.
+In \S \ref{sec-harnack} we explain how to apply the maximum principle in the proof of the Harnack inequality, and hence obtain that $R_{\sup} \leq C R_{\inf}$.
 Area noncollapsing entropy monotonicity and the Harnack estimate then show that $ R \leq C$ for all $t\in [0,\infty)$.
-Finally, using the entropy again, we see that every sequence $t_i\to\infty$ contains a subsequence $t_{i'}$ along which $g(t_{j'})$ converges geometrically to a shrinking Ricci soliton.
+We also show $R \ge c > 0$ for $t \ge t_0$.